-From Syria to 'Afghanistan, the Israeli-Palestinian conflict to the Arab Spring, the media wars - those who fight in the mainstream media, for the search for consensus and the control of international public opinion - have become more important than the wars of combat, those fighting each other instead of on the battlefield.
+From Syria to 'Afghanistan, the Israeli-Palestinian conflict to the Arab Springs, the media wars - those who fight in the mainstream media, to the search for consensus and the control of international public opinion - have become more important than the wars of combat, those fighting each other instead of on the battlefield.
 And it is only in appearance that the first victims are less than the latter.
-The first kill in fact the truth, burying (or annacquandola) in the sea of propaganda and disinformation.
+The first kill in fact the truth, burying (or annacquandola) in a sea of propaganda and disinformation.
 And this prevents us citizens to exercise our right and duty to be informed, in a free and fair.

 For the Media as a Weapon is dedicated to the last special issue of Limes.
 And there are various interesting thoughts on the matter, also in relation to the current geo-media theaters.
 Common is the emphasis on the excessive power exercised today by storytelling, an ancient art and in the past has been an important instrument of shared values - as he explains a great book out a few years ago - but that has become the present day in a terrible weapon of persuasion in the hands of the gurus of marketing, management and communication of political and military, by which to shape the opinions not only of consumers but also of citizens.
 Now - it is a given in the sight of all - do not sell neither the facts nor ideas but "stories".
 And the stories are so well scripted, so exciting, that it is hard not to believe it.
 Thus falling into the deception.